 After graduating from Binghamton University with a degree in Psychology in 2000 Theresa Elizabeth Insana and one of her best friends Melissa moved to Las Vegas to pursue their dreams.
 After moving to Vegas both got jobs the Rio Casino and Hotel.
 In 2004 Theresa received a promotion and became a manager at the Rio.

-buy phenergan 10mg Timeline of a disappearance and murder:
+where can i buy furosemide water tablets Timeline of a disappearance and murder:

 Around 6:30 PM on Tuesday, October 26th 2004, 27-year-old Theresa Insana was enjoying a phone call with her mom as her dog Frankie was playing in the backyard.
 That was the last time anyone ever spoke with Theresa.
 The following day numerous phone calls to Theresa’s cell and home phones went unanswered.